TeamAmaze/AmazeFileUtilities/README.md

 <div style="display:flex;">

 From the developers of open source app Amaze File Utilities.
 An all in one app to view, manage and analyse internal storage media files with built-in media players and without any ads.
+An open source alternative to Google Files android app.

 Analyse
 - Analyse storage for junk files to delete